AndyJS/php-job-queue/README.md

 To execute all unit tests, carry out the following commands:

 1. `usermod -a -G phpjobqueue yourusername`
 	This is to ensure you have correct privileges for log access.

-        Re-log to gain group access.
+Re-log after this has been run.
 2. `cd ./php-job-queue` or cd to the root of the cloned git repository
 3. `phpunit`